ScilifelabDataCentre/RDM-guidelines/content/topics/sharing-human-data.md

 <a class="link-teal" href="https://ega-archive.org" target="_blank"><b>Go to the European Genome-phenome Archive <i class="bi bi-box-arrow-up-right"></i></b></a><br/><br/>

 ### FEGA Sweden
-FEGA Sweden is a repository for storing and sharing personally identifiable genetic and phenotypic data in Sweden in a way that meets the requirements of the General Data Protection Regulation (GDPR).
+FEGA Sweden is a repository for storing and sharing personally identifiable genetic and phenotypic data in Sweden in a way that meets the requirements of [GDPR](/topics/gdpr-ethical-review-glossary/#gdpr-general-data-protection-regulation).
 It is part of the <a href="https://ega-archive.org/about/projects-and-funders/federated-ega/" target="_blank">Federated European Genome-phenome Archive</a> (FEGA), which is a network consisting of several national nodes and the European Genome-phenome Archive (EGA).
 Researchers can create a submission request by filling in a form on the website.
 If you would like more information or have any questions regarding FEGA Sweden, please feel free to contact the FEGA Sweden Helpdesk at <ega-se@nbis.se>.

 <a class="link-teal" href="https://fega.nbis.se/" target="_blank"><b>Go to FEGA Sweden <i class="bi bi-box-arrow-up-right"></i></b></a><br/><br/>